 For example, pb.Root is a class which implements IPBRoot.
-This interface indicates that an object has remotely-invokable methods and can be used as the initial object served by a new Broker instance.
+This interface indicates that an object has remotelyinvokable methods and can be used as the initial object served by a new Broker instance.
 It has an implements setting like:

+'''

+from zope.interface import implementer

 @implementer(IPBRoot)

 class Root(Referenceable):

 pass

 '''